jorishr/website-text-translator/README.md

 ## Workflow and making changes to your HTML files

-Once the program has done it's work and you have HTML elements with txt-id's and corresponding key-value paris in JSON translation files you can continue your regular development work.
+Once the program has done it's work and you have HTML elements with txt-id's and corresponding key-value pairs in JSON translation files you can continue your regular development work.
 When you're done adding, changing or removing HTML, run the program again.
 Changes will be detected and dealt with automatically.

 However, take into account the consideration and recommendations in this section.

 - Keep the backup functionality enabled or at least make sure you have your work stored in a separate Git commit or backed up somewhere else _before_ you run the program.
-- Simple text changes, addition or deletions for an HTML element with an existing text-id can be dealt with automatically, for example:
+- Simple text changes, addition or deletions for an HTML element with an existing text-id can be dealt with automatically by the program, for example:

 ```html
 <!-- your original document -->